 Participant: The end-user of the network, using the network to exchange business documents with other Participants.

 Service Metadata Publisher or SMP: A network service that exposes information about the technical capabilities about a network Participant, such as which business documents that can receive, where to locate their Access Point, and how to communicate with their Access Point.

+AS4 message: An XML based message structure used to by Corners 2 & 3 to relay business documents on behalf of the original sender (Corner 1) and a final recipient (Corner 4).
+The use of the term message is restricted to the scope of what is exchanged between corners 2 & 3.

 Processing Mode Parameters